rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   1. To get the required information, you start with the software edition and then add relationships to the software release, software version,     and software product nodes.<br>
   2. Use MATCH to select the software edtion node and then create relationships to the other nodes.<br>
       `MATCH (e:SOFTWARE_EDITION)`
-  3. Add the release, version, and product nodes by adding relationships.
+  3. Add the release, version, and product nodes by adding relationships.<br>
       `MATCH (e:SOFTWARE_EDITION)<-[x:HAS_A]-(r:SOFTWARE_RELEASE)-[y:HAS_A]->(v:SOFTWARE_VERSION)-[z:HAS_A]->(p:SOFTWARE_PRODUCT)`
   4. Add an alias to each node in the query that you want to get data from.<br>
   5. To return the data that you need, use the Return clause to refer to the specific aliases.<br>